-With over 40 years of study behind Vitamin A in the field of ageing, it’s no wonder it’s referred to as the “gold standard” in anti-ageing skincare.
+With 40 years of study behind Vitamin A in the field of ageing, it’s no wonder it’s considered the “gold standard” in anti-ageing skincare.

 So how does it work?
-Vitamin A’s role on the skin is truly remarkable; once applied, it is converted to Retinoic Acid or Tretinoin, which is the same as the prescription drug Retin A. a clever molecule that signals cells to produce more collagen.
-This increase in Retinoic Acid which, boosts the regenerative cycle of cells, hinders the formation of excess melanin, and balances excess sebum production in the skin; inhibiting the bacteria that leads to acne.
+Vitamin A’s role on the skin is truly remarkable; once applied, it is converted to Retinoic Acid or Tretinoin, which is the same as the prescription drug Retin A, a clever molecule that signals cells to produce more collagen.
+This increase in Retinoic Acid boosts cellular regeneration, whilst hindering the formation of excess melanin, dark spots on the skin, whilst balances excess sebum on the skin; inhibiting the bacteria that leads to acne.

-Caution: In the early stages of treatment while the skin builds up a tolerance, Retinol can cause significant irritation, redness, or peeling – especially around the eyes and mouth.
-Because retinoids make the skin photo-sensitive and more susceptible to UV radiation, I recommend to use it at night-time.
+Caution: In the early stages of treatment while the skin builds up a tolerance, alternate days.
+Because retinoids make the skin photo-sensitive and more susceptible to UV, I recommend to use at night-time.